Skip to Content

 So in this post, I share the best tips and experience-based suggestions on what to see and do in Milan in one day, including all the top sights and tourist attractions, but also a few hidden gems and local areas that will make your visit so much more special.
 Find out!

-Visiting Milan for a day?
-These are the top experiences you have to book in advance:
+Top-3 Milan experiences to book in advance:

 Yes, there are many amazing museums in Milan, nice parks to visit, and lots of stores where you can admire all the latest fashion trends… But unless you have more than one day in Milan, you will probably not want to waste half of your time queuing at a museum or shopping at some of the world’s most expensive boutiques…